With S3 Browser, you can reliably

 First, you can enable data integrity checking when uploading files.
 When this option is turned on,

-S3 Browser writes the hash in file metadata during uploading (Amazon S3 allows you to store any
+S3 Browser writes the hash in the file metadata during the upload process (Amazon S3 allows you to store any

 Later, when you download the file, S3 Browser can extract the hash from the metadata